 How to explore Genode on NOVA?

-To download the NOVA kernel and integrate it with Genode, issue the following command from within the base-nova directory:
+To download the NOVA kernel and integrate it with Genode, issue the following command from within toplevel directory:

 For creating a preconfigured build directory prepared for compiling Genode for NOVA, use the create_builddir tool: